ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   and can't recommend it enough.
 If you're accepted in their program you'll get to go directly to the on-site interview stage with companies that are interested in your profile.
 That's a huge potential time saving!
-If you don't get in it's still good practice, and it's free.
+If you don't get accepted it's still good practice.
+And it's free.
 * [Underdog.io](https://underdog.io/): geared towards finding startups.
 I personally haven't had much success with this but the service seems high quality with quite a lot of startups to choose from.